Rize Province: Handicrafts

-Rize offers a rich variety of traditional handicrafts and handmade souvenirs to visitors.
+Rize offers traditional handicrafts and handmade souvenirs to visitors.
 Some of them include: copper works, wicker baskets, butter churns, woven socks, shoulder bags, and spoon made of boxwood.
 Linen of Rize (Turkish: Rize Bezi) is a handwoven textile and is often used as part of the under layer of a dress.
 Kemençe is a traditional 3-stringed string instrument which is made in this province.